ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 Let us recall that a Hamiltonian will be a linear combination of Pauli terms (tensored Pauli matrices): $H = \sum_i h_i H_i$.

-There are two easy ways we can already try to reduce the number of measurements:
+There are two easy ways we can see in trying to reduce the number of measurements:

 1. Measure commuting observables together.